 Stages in Lithuanian Education System

 The Ministry of Education and Science is responsible for managing the education system in Lithuania.
-The Ministry develops and implements the educational policies and plans.
+The Ministry develop and implement the educational policies and plans.

 The Pre-school education in Lithuania is of 1 year and is provided to children aged 6 or in some cases, to children aged 5.
 The pre-school education in Lithuania is free and not compulsory to attend.
 In Lithuania, there are state and non-state pre-schools, full-time and part-time kindergartens, and kindergartens managed by the religious groups.
 The state pre-schools do not charge any fees; they are funded by the state.
 The non-state pre-schools charge tuition fees.